I want to tour around Thailand for a week. Any suggested tours that DO NOT include airfare (I'll already be there)?

 If you want beach weather for a few days and are pushed for time, I would recommend Koh Chang, only a few hours outside of Bangkok.
 If you can also make the trip north to Chiang Mai, you can really immerse yourself in the cultural hub of Thailand (think muay thai boxing classes, cooking schools, village trekking tours).

-If you book these things in Bangkok, it will most likely be much less expensive than a package tour. about 9 years ago
+If you book these things in Bangkok, it will most likely be much less expensive than a package tour. over 9 years ago